Equations in Burnside groups: The space of marked groups

 Given $(L, \eta) \in \mathfrak G(G)$, an \emph{infinite descending sequence starting at $(L, \eta)$} is a sequence of marked groups

 such that $(L_{i+1}, \eta_{i+1})$ is a proper quotient of $(L_i, \eta_i)$, for every $i \in \N$.

 \begin{prop} Let $G$ be a finitely generated group.
 Let $(L, \eta) \in \mathfrak G(G)$ be a limit group.
-Assume that every limit group $(Q, \nu) \prec (L, \eta)$ is shortenable.
+Assume that every limit group $(Q, \nu) \prec (L, \eta)$ is shortenable with respect to $\mathcal P$.
 Then one of the following holds. \begin{enumerate} \item There is an infinite descending sequence of limit groups starting at $(L, \eta)$. \item $(L, \eta)$ satisfies $\mathcal P$ and the factorization property. \end{enumerate} \end{prop}

 \begin{proof} We assume that \ref{enu: dichotomy idc vs factorization - fac} does hot hold.
 We are going to build by induction an infinite descending sequence of limit groups